A Strange and Stubborn Endurance

 With an unknown faction willing to kill to end their new alliance, Vel and Cae have no choice but to trust each other.
 Survival is one thing, but love—as both will learn—is quite another.

-Byzantine politics, lush sexual energy, and a queer love story that is by turns sweet and sultry.
-Foz Meadows's A Strange and Stubborn Endurance is an exploration of gender, identity, and self-worth.
-It is an audiobook that will live in your heart long after you finish listening.
+Byzantine politics, lush sexual energy, and a queer love story that is by turns sweet and sultry, Foz Meadows' A Strange and Stubborn Endurance is an exploration of gender, identity, and self-worth.
+It is a book that will live in your heart long after you turn the last page.